pipoket/2017spring-cs442-pollinone/README.md

 The application and code is provided AS IS, and we won't take any resposibilities emerged by using this application or code.

-## Requirements
+## Running Environment
 1. Android 5.0 or above
 2. `Google Play` application is needed to use `Google Nearby` functionality.

     2-1.
-If your device does not have `Google Play`, then please click `publish` when boradcating a poll information, which generate an audible encoded sound.
+If your device does not have `Google Play`, then please click `publish` button when boradcating a poll information, which generates an audible encoded sound.